garden-io/garden/docs/reference/commands.md

 **Retrieves the most recent logs for the specified service(s).**

 Outputs logs for all or specified services, and optionally waits for news logs to come in.
 Defaults to getting logs from the last minute when in `--follow` mode.
-You can change this with the `--since` option.
+You can change this with the `--since` or `--tail` options.

 Examples: